Dress Code

 Drinks & Cocktails

-We will have specialty cocktails, wine and beer available throughout the evening.
+We will have specialty cocktails, wine, and beer available throughout the evening.
 Please have your ID on hand.
-There will also be unlimited water, iced tea, lemonade and coffee available.
+There will also be unlimited water, iced tea, lemonade, and coffee available.